rogueai/i3-cfg/README.md

 [![CI](https://github.com/rogueai/i3-cfg/actions/workflows/ci.yml/badge.svg)](https://github.com/rogueai/i3-cfg/actions/workflows/ci.yml)

-This project aims a providing [i3wm](https://i3wm.org/) configuration in structured way, so that it could be used by other programs.
+This project aims at providing [i3wm](https://i3wm.org/) configuration in structured way, so that it could be used by other programs.

 ## Example output